nobukoba/kobaprg/README.md

 # kobamac
-An extended TBrowser "HistBrowser" and usefull ROOT macros to hadle the histograms
+An extended TBrowser "HistBrowser" and useful ROOT macros to hadle the histograms

 ## How to install the macros from GitHub
 On the terminal, clone the macros by the following command.